tmastersmart/gmrs_live/hub-files/README.txt

 Setting up the cron job for astdb.php.
 Installing dependencies (curl, php-cli).

-Important: Stop the old “nodelist” (misnamed) ast service before installation: sudo systemctl stop ast.service sudo systemctl disable ast.service
+Important: Stop the old registory service (misnamed) as a nodelist service before installation:
+Why they call it a nodelist service I dont know because nodelist is handeled by astdb.php.
+It is a registry service.

+If your install script asked you .you can select not to install it.
+But if you installed it you need to find it and uninstall it.
+If might be called nodelist.service

+sudo systemctl stop nodelist.service sudo systemctl disable nodelist.service

+Or on some installs it might be running from cron.  its a .sh script not the php file

 Installation
 Option 1: Single Command (Direct)